Appendix D: Acquisition Pilot: Change the Buying Strategy to Government-As-One-Purchaser

 This assessment relies on the following assumptions:

 Industry and private sector companies are not only willing to come to the table, but to actually collaborate with the Federal Government in pursuing this new approach to contracting;

 Industry must be willing to negotiate fair and reasonable tiered volume pricing that will be made public.
 Departments, agencies, and industry must agree on metrics and public reporting and tracking of agency adoption of cloud email adoption;

-The Government has the ability to negotiate a manufacturer’s agreement that will be accepted by agencies.
+The Government has the ability to negotiate a Manufacturer’s Agreement that will be accepted by agencies; and

 Why This Works

-This strategy also takes into account that re-sellers would still be able to sell these licenses under existing GSA Schedules or Solutions for Enterprise-Wide Procurement contracts; however, they would be required to use the current price point, record the sale into the dashboard, and make their re-seller fees transparent to Government as the differentiation in competition.
+This strategy also takes into account that re-sellers would still be able to sell these licenses under existing GSA Schedules and Government-wide Acquisition Contracts (GWACs), or NASA SEWP contracts; however, they would be required to use the current price point, record the sale into the dashboard, and make their re-seller fees transparent to Government as the differentiation in competition.
 Ultimately, this will save business development and contract negotiation time and effort between the email providers and the re-sellers, which will drive down the overhead fees the Government has to pay.